JesusFilm/core/apps/docs/docs/02-getting-started/04-running-projects/localhost.md

 - Navigate to `http://[YOUR_IP_ADDRESS]:4100`

-## Inspecting on iPhone or iPad
+## Inspecting on iPhone or iPad (Mac only)

 1. Enable inspecting on your device by following [these steps](https://developer.apple.com/documentation/safari-developer-tools/inspecting-ios)

-2. Plug your device into your mac
+2. Plug your device into your Mac

-3. On your mac, open Safari
+3. On your Mac, open Safari

 4. Go to develop -> your iPhone/iPad -> localhost link